hassenmorad/Democratic-Primaries/README.md

 # Analyzing Democratic Primary Polls

 This repository contains files collected & created while analyzing Democratic primary poll data.
-These are key questions I sought to answer in the articles below:
+These are some key questions I explored in the articles below:
 - Was calling landline numbers the main method of reaching voters?
-- Did DNC approved polls differ from other polls in any significant ways?
+- Did the DNC approved polls differ from other polls in any significant ways?
 - How do candidates compare w/ regards to momentum in key metrics?

 #### [Addressing the "Landline Only" Polling Myth](https://medium.com/@hassen.morad/addressing-the-landline-only-polling-myth-473dbb6d46bd?source=friends_link&sk=b4f11605e33fff99f8d1b93cf0ec27ea)